 All of the ingredients in this recipe can be purchased easily in either your local regular or Chinese supermarket.
 Turnip cake might sound difficult to make but this dish is actually very easy to make.
 You can store any leftover turnip cakes in your freezer until you are ready to eat them.

-- 400 grams long-grain Thai rice (Jasmine rice or any type of long-grain white rice would do the trick)
+- 400 grams long-grain Thai rice (jasmine rice or any type of long-grain white rice)

 - 1 kilogram shredded daikon